alpeshdgapps/photoid-india-legal/index.md

 **Last updated: May 24, 2026**

-PhotoID India ("we", "our", or "the app") is developed and operated by Logic Tray ("we" or "the developer").
+PhotoID India ("we", "our", or "the app") is developed and operated by Logictray Mobile Lab ("we" or "the developer").
 This Privacy Policy explains how we handle your information when you use the PhotoID India mobile application.